-- a.
-SF-270, Request for Advance or Reimbursement Not Applicable - b.
+a.
+SF-270, Request for Advance or Reimbursement - Not Applicable

+- b.
 SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
 SF-425, Federal Financial Report Applicable - 2.
 Performance Reporting Not Applicable - 3.
-Special Reporting Not Applicable - 4.
-Subaward Reporting under the Transparency Act Applicable
+Special Reporting Not Applicable